Info Security PG: What are some of the most common but critical mistakes still happening in IT security?

 There is no overall plan for security based on risk and sensitivity.
 Not everything needs to be protected the same way or at the same level of intensity; defenses should be focused where the need (and potential loss) are greatest.

-Rake Narang: Why does the overall security landscape appear to be getting worse instead of better?
+Info Security PG: Why does the overall security landscape appear to be getting worse instead of better?